 - Wrap it with 2 layers of butcher paper or foil, and put it back on the smoker for another hour.

 - Probe it, and when it registers an internal temperature of 208°-210°F, take it off the grill keeping it wrapped.
-Let it rest for an hour in a dry cooler, it should reach around 145°F, then unwrap and slice or shred and serve.
+Let it rest for an hour in a dry cooler, it should drop to around 145°F, then unwrap and slice or shred and serve.

 - The above timings are just a guide, but it’s important that you keep probing the meat to make sure that you reach the correct temperature for tender smoked chuck roast!